Harold Septimus Power: Early paintings

 Between 1905 and 1907 Power studied at the Académie Julian in Paris, and later gained a teacher's diploma at the Paris School of Arts.
 Settling in London, he joined the Royal Institute of Oil Painters and the Society of Animal Painters.
 During this time, he also exhibited at the Royal Academy of Arts, taught and painted in England, and returned to Australia in 1911 to hold his first one-man exhibition at the Guild Hall, Swanston Strreet, Melbourne, Australia in June 1913.
 During this exhibition he displayed oils and watercolours of rural landscapes that were used as backdrops for equine scenes and hunting.
 He returned to England later that year.

 World War I

-After war broke out in the summer of 1914, the Australian government appointed official war artists to depict the activities of the Australian Imperial Force in the European theater of war.
+After war broke out in the summer of 1914, the Australian government appointed official war artists to depict the activities of the Australian Imperial Force in the European theatre of war.
 Power was appointed in 1917 and was attached to the 1st Division, A.I.F. from September to December of that year and then again in August the following year.
 Official War Artist during the First World War and was renowned for his depiction of animals, in particular horses, on the field of battle.
 After the war, Power was contracted by the Australian War Records Section for the next two decades.